Health and Safety in Ecuador

 Other recommended vaccines include hepatitis A and typhoid.
 Both of these diseases can be acquired through contaminated food or water.
 A typhoid vaccine is especially recommended for travelers who will be visiting rural areas or plan on eating street food.

 Ecuador’s government requires proof of yellow fever vaccination if you’re traveling from a country that has a risk of yellow fever, including Argentina, Peru, Colombia, Brazil, Uganda, Kenya, and Ethiopia.
 A yellow fever vaccine is a good idea even if you aren’t traveling from any of these countries.

 Travelers who plan to visit remote areas and have frequent contact with animals or local people should also consider getting vaccines against hepatitis B and rabies.
 The risk of getting malaria is low, but you may want to take prescription malaria medicine before, during, and after your trip if you plan to spend time in tropical, low-elevation areas.

 The Centers for Disease Control and Prevention (CDC) has current information on vaccinations and disease in Ecuador.
-Their website is wwwnc.cdc.gov/travel.
+Visit their website for the most up-to-date travel requirements.